phyletica/phyletica.github.io/index.md

 methods, and ultimately applying these methods to molecular data collected from natural populations.
-The focus of our empirical work is reptiles and amphibians, however, we also work with systems ranging from from viruses to plants.
+The focus of our empirical work is reptiles and amphibians, however, we also work with systems ranging from viruses to plants.

 On this site, you can find more information about our ongoing [research][9], [teaching][10], and [software development][11], as well as read our [blog][12]